jerrybennett/babel-and-webpack-in-context-of-react/README.md

   - "Why didn't I `npm run eject`?
 Isn't that devil `create-react-app` hiding information from me?
   - Screw it.
 All systems go: `npm run eject` + `enter`

-Because `create-react-app` certainly isn't transparent with you, allow us to [open the kimono][open-kimono-not-offensive], so to speak.
+Because `create-react-app` certainly isn't transparent with you, allow us to TODO: FIND NEW NOT CONTROVERSIAL REFERENCE, so to speak.

 At Flatiron, we are constantly balancing an explanation of the fundamentals against practice on the real skills that will get you producing valuable applications the quickest.
 We believe that, while learning React basics, it's important to know how these tools (Webpack + Babel) work on a _high level_.
 Let's justify both in turn: